 Vermeer’s family owned an inn called the Mechelen and his father Reijnier Janszoon worked as an art dealer.
 Upon the death of his father in 1652, the artist inherited both businesses.
 While little is known regarding precisely when and why Vermeer decided to pursue painting, it is evident that he had already done so before his father's death.
 It is possible that his artistic journey began abroad as his name is absent from the Delft archives in the late 1640s and early 1650s.
 By the end of 1653, his name appearsed in the registry of the Delft Guild of Saint Luke, where he was recorded as a 'master painter.'

 Johannes Vermeer, born in October 1632, grew up and spent most of his life in the Netherlandish city of Delft.
 Though his name faded after his death in 1675, his work was ‘rediscovered’ in the nineteenth century and has remained popular ever since.
-His uncanny ability to capture light—from the glow of sunshine behind a curtain to the sharp glimmer of precious stones—remains particularly striking nearly 500 years after the artist’s life.
-So too has the artist's masterful use of composition, contrast, and allegory continued to inspire.

 As a Dutch artist, it is likely that Vermeer encountered fellow artists immersed in the visual traditions of Caravaggio in Utrecht and Rembrandt in Amsterdam.
 Both visual traditions certainly manifest in a unique blend throughout the artist's oeuvre and, perhaps most obviously, in the 1656 painting The Procuress.
 The artwork's subject was likely pulled from a Utrecht-school painting in his mother-in-law's personal collection and the artist's use of deep primary colors, chiaroscuro, and the inclusion of a probable self-portrait all allude to the influence of Rembrandt.